The best practices of HR 20 years ago are almost unrecognizable today.

 A recent Mckinsey survey reveals that 47% of respondents at these companies say that their senior technology leaders very effectively foster a culture that supports new and digital ways of working.

 Core HR technology assesses and stores administrative data, including employee data and communications.
-This data is essential for maintaining key processes such as inventory management, attendance, benefits administration, and payroll.
+This data is essential for maintaining key inventory management, attendance, benefits administration, and payroll processes.

 HR digital transformation also includes employee management tools that help businesses leverage human capital.
 These digital assets focus on the acquisition and disposition of new employees.
 Talent management technology provides a framework for developing effective talent strategies.